openmole/openmole-market/sensitivity/README.md

 Several OpenMOLE workflows are proposed here:
 * "MorrisVerify.oms" is provided so anyone can ensure the method works as expected (see below for details)
+* "MorrisTraffic.oms" applies the Morris sensitivity analysis to the netlogo Traffic model

 ## Verify